Q: What is AWS CloudHSM?

 Q: How does CloudHSM work?

 When you use the AWS CloudHSM service you create a CloudHSM Cluster.
-Clusters can contain multiple HSM instances, spread across multiple Availability Zones in a region.
-HSM instances in a cluster are automatically synchronized and load-balanced.
-You receive dedicated, single-tenant access to each HSM instance in your cluster.
-Each HSM instance appears as a network resource in your Amazon Virtual Private Cloud (VPC).
+Clusters can contain multiple HSMs, spread across multiple Availability Zones in a region.
+HSMs in a cluster are automatically synchronized and load-balanced.
+You receive dedicated, single-tenant access to each HSM in your cluster.
+Each HSM appears as a network resource in your Amazon Virtual Private Cloud (VPC).
 Adding and removing HSMs from your Cluster is a single call to the AWS CloudHSM API (or on the command line using the AWS CLI).
 After creating and initializing a CloudHSM Cluster, you can configure a client on your EC2 instance that allows your applications to use the cluster over a secure, authenticated network connection.

-Amazon administrators monitor the health of your HSMs, but do not have any access to configure, manage, or use them.
+The service automatically monitors the health of your HSMs, but no AWS personnel have access to your keys or data.
 Your applications use standard cryptographic APIs, in conjunction with HSM client software installed on the application instance, to send cryptographic requests to the HSM.
 The client software maintains a secure channel to all of the HSMs in your cluster and sends requests on this channel, and the HSM performs the operations and returns the results over the secure channel.
 The client then returns the result to the application through the cryptographic API.

 Q: I don’t currently have a VPC.
 Can I still use AWS CloudHSM?